ServiceNowEvents/GuidebookTemplate/README.md

         var location = userGr.getValue('location');
         ```

     * When you need to dot-walk to a reference value, use toString().
-Don not use toString() in place of getValue() in the previous example.
+Do not use toString() in place of getValue() in the previous example.

        **NO**:
         ```javascript
         var locationID = current.caller_id.location;